csci5117s24/DeluluTechShare/README.md

-### Popup windows of locations on click
+#### Popup windows of locations on click
-A popup window allows a user to click on a place and show the details for a certain place or area.
+This section contains **additional** information about implementing popup windows for locations, it allows a user to click on a place and show the details for a certain place or area.

-To create a popup, you need a Mapbox access token.
-You must use a token to associate your map with your account.
-You can find your access tokens on the Access Tokens page.
+Implementing popup windows for locations requires a substantial amount of code.
+Due to its complexity, it is impractical to include all the code here.
+If you are interested in adding this functionality, you can find detailed instructions below:

-1. Follow the [Part 1 tutorial](https://docs.mapbox.com/help/tutorials/add-points-pt-1/) to make a create a dataset and add points..
+1. Follow the [Part 1 tutorial](https://docs.mapbox.com/help/tutorials/add-points-pt-1/) to make a create a dataset and add points.
 2. You need to customize your own map style and configure your Popup style.
 Follow the [Part 2 tutorial](https://docs.mapbox.com/help/tutorials/add-points-pt-2/).
 3. Copy the code below and paste it into your own code of your Map initialization block.
 ```js